Graduate Admissions

 Thanks to Alumni who have set up the Keble Association, we have some funds for travel and study grants, including for arts, internships and humanitarian projects.
 Graduates often apply for support to go to conferences – typically grants are up to £600.
 Applications can be made three times a year.

 For when unexpected financial problems arise, we have a Student Support Fund.
 Its grants can, for example, help out with the final writing-up stages of a thesis.
-It’s a limited fund, so we do advise graduate applicants to make sure that they can cover their anticipated costs (fees and living expenses) before starting on their programme.
+It’s not a bottomless fund, so we do advise graduate applicants to make sure that they can cover their anticipated costs (fees and living expenses) before starting on their programme.

 The University also has its own separate funding sources, including for hardship and writing up.
 You can get details from the university’s webpage.